fabio-a-oliveira/fabio-a-oliveira.github.io/README.md

 ***

 _March 10, 2021_
-## Generating original music from Bach's four-part chorales
+## Generating original music in the style of Bach's four-part chorales

 I'm sure by now everyone has seen examples of AI applications where an algorithm is left to train for some time on a large corpus of text or music and can then be used to create new content following the same style.
 This project is my take on training a recurrent neural network on the full set of JS Bach's four-part chorale pieces and then using it to create some new, original music.